Text to Speech Button

 There is only one physical life for each of us, and victims of crimes such as slavery, the holocaust, rape, abuse of any kind, and other atrocities never did anything in a past life to deserve their fate in their present one other than exist in a world in which they were the unfortunate recipients of other people’s bad actions (or karma) guided by ignorance or hatred.

-This is also important to always emphasize because this word is often overly misused, and is an area of Yogic Philosophy that I feel is often shrouded in mythology, false ideology, and lack of compassion that we can sometimes unfortunately see from many popular and well-adopted schools of thought.
+This is also important to always emphasize because this word is often overly misused, and is an area of Yogic Philosophy that I feel is often shrouded in mythology, false ideology, and lack of compassion/understanding that we can sometimes unfortunately see from many popular and well-adopted schools of thought.

 Read more about karma here.
 Or click the image above to read the full article/post that was just noted.